Transit and universal accessibility

 Mobility accessibility

-Transit displays wheelchair accessibility information for individual stops and vehicles when provided this data by the agency.
-From the main screen, users can distinguish whether the approaching vehicle coming to a stop is accessible, and whether the closest station or stop to their location is accessible.
+Transit displays wheelchair accessibility information for stops and vehicles when provided by the agency.
+From the main screen, users can see whether an approaching vehicle or nearby stop is accessible.
+The route details screen highlights accessible stops along a route, and the schedule screen shows which upcoming departures at a rider’s closest stop are accessible vehicles.

-For best practices on producing accessibility data to be displayed in Transit, visit Transit's Guidelines for Producing GTFS Static Data resource, including the Supplemental GTFS for Physical Accessibility and Text Accessibility.
-Transit's help resource on How Transit Displays GTFS Data also shows where fields like wheelchair_accessible are shown in the app.
+For best practices on producing accessibility data in Transit, see our Guidelines for Producing GTFS Static Data, including the Supplemental GTFS for Physical Accessibility and Text Accessibility.
+You can also review our How Transit Displays GTFS Data guide to see where fields like wheelchair_accessible appear in the app.

 Accessibility features

-In addition to the core implementation of WCAG standards, including support of TalkBack and VoiceOver, Transit has developed two features that are powerful in helping achieve usability for people with accessibility needs: our accessible trip planner, and our “GO” functionality.
+Alongside WCAG compliance and support for TalkBack and VoiceOver, Transit offers two key features that enhance usability for riders with accessibility needs: the accessible trip planner and GO.

 Accessible trip planner